U.S. flag

 The Future of the SSB and Feedback from Researchers

-We request that researchers who publish results from analyses done using these data cite the SSB as their data source and acknowledge the use of the SDS server at Cornell and the support of Census staff in running any validation programs.
-These citations will help ensure continued funding for the SDS server and the creation of the Gold Standard File and the SSB.
+We request that researchers who publish results from analyses done using these data cite the SSB as their data source and acknowledge the support of Census staff in running the validation programs.
+These citations will help ensure continued funding for environment and the creation of the Gold Standard File and the SSB.

 Suggested acknowledgement:

-"This analysis was first performed using the SIPP Synthetic Beta (SSB) on the Synthetic Data Server housed at Cornell University which is funded by NSF Grant #SES-1042181.
+"This analysis was first performed using the SIPP Synthetic Beta (SSB) available at the Census Bureau.
 These data are public use and may be accessed by researchers outside secure Census facilities.
-For more information, visit //www.census.gov/programs-surveys/sipp/methodology/sipp-synthetic-beta-data-product.html.
+For more information, visit https://www.census.gov/programs-surveys/sipp/guidance/sipp-synthetic-beta-data-product.html.
 Final results for this paper were obtained from a validation analysis conducted by Census Bureau staff using the SIPP Completed Gold Standard Files and the programs written by this author and originally run on the SSB.
 The validation analysis does not imply endorsement by the Census Bureau of any methods, results, opinions, or views presented in this paper".

 Data Citation: